open-dollar/od-docs/docs/faq.md

 * Capped borrow rate: in the long run, OD will have a capped (and small) borrow rate which makes the cost of maintaining a vault more predictable.
 Governance can, in theory, set the borrow rate to 0% although this prevents the system from accruing surplus that's used to incentivize to update core components such as oracles and the PID.

-* Insurance for vaults: in the long run we can allow SAFE users to attach a wide variety of insurance contracts meant to protect their positions against liquidation
+* Insurance for vaults: in the long run we can allow Vault users to attach a wide variety of insurance contracts meant to protect their positions against liquidation

 * No exposure to assets with counterparty risk: OD will only be backed by ETH.
 Borrowers are not exposed to riskier crypto assets or real world collateral